 Facing An Armed Assailant

 I was recently asked, "How do you handle a hidden knife (a knife in the assailant's other hand)?"
 Defending against an unseen knife is practically impossible.
 This is true of any weapon, and assaults in general.
 No one can defend against something unseen.
-Since that is impossible, we must move to what is possible--defending against weapons we can see (or believe our assailant possesses).
-First, a general rule: Rush a gun; Run from a knife.
+Since that is impossible, we must move to what is possible -- defending against weapons we can see (or believe our assailant possesses).
+First, a general rule: Rush a gun; RUN from a knife.

 Within reasonable range and assuming you are not similarly armed, you rush a gun simply because you have no chance of controlling it if you are within the range of the weapon, but outside arm's reach.
 Since you cannot outrun a bullet, you might as well position yourself so you at least have a chance of controlling the weapon and possibly disarming your assailant.